Festivals & Events France Outdoors Provence-Alpes-Côte d'Azur

 FINE LAVENDER (lavandula angustifolia) is the typical lavender of Provence; you won’t find fine lavender anywhere else in the world!
 The fine lavender grows above an altitude of 800 m, and it is a small plant with a single flower per stem.

-Traditionally used for medicinal properties, fine lavender became the region’s ‘blue gold’ when the great perfume makers in Provence started using it for their best perfumes.
+Traditionally used for medicinal properties, fine lavender became the region’s “blue gold” when the great perfume makers in Provence started using it for their best perfumes.

 LAVANDINE (lavandula hybrida) is found all over the world, at altitudes of 0 to 800 m.
-It is a tall plant with two ramifications, growing in large round clumps.
-As its Latin name suggests, it is a hybrid plant, a crossing between the lavender of Provence (fine lavender) and spike lavender which is little used in France.
+It is a tall plant with two ramifications, growing in large, round clumps.
+As its Latin name suggests, it is a hybrid plant, a crossing between the lavender of Provence (fine lavender) and spike lavender, which is little used in France.

-The lavandine is less subtle, has a stronger smell than fine lavender, and cannot be used for medicinal properties.
+The lavandine is less subtle, has a stronger smell than fine lavender, and cannot be used for medicinal purposes.
 The lavandine fields are very photogenic, but lavandine is less precious and definitely less interesting for lavender producers.

 You need 40 kg of lavandine to obtain 1 liter of essential lavandine oil.
 The lavandine is used for cleaning products and souvenirs for tourists.